Different Types of Workplace Harassment

 - any other pattern of unwelcome conduct that creates an uncomfortable or hostile work environment for one or more employees.

-Indirect harassment also includes conduct/remarks or malicious gossip about an employee that are not directed at him or her at the time.
+Indirect harassment also includes conduct/remarks or malicious gossip about an employee that is not directed at him or her at the time.
 If the employee becomes aware of demeaning remarks or gossip and is adversely affected as a result, then such indirect comments may constitute workplace harassment.

 Addressing Workplace Harassment/Bullying

 Managers and supervisors are expected to monitor the workplace for signs of potential harassment or bullying and intervene in a timely and responsive manner.
-This requires effective training by a qualified workplace consultant.
+This requires effective respectful workplace training by a qualified workplace consultant.

 WorkSafe BC, the Human Rights Tribunal, arbitrators and judges are increasingly awarding monetary damages and other formal remedies against management to address workplace harassment and bullying that has been left unresolved.